Security

 Improvements:

-tags (#1690)Improvements:
+script tags (#1690)Improvements:

 New languages: none.
 New styles: none.
 Improvements: